HP OfficeJet Pro 9125e Printer Review

 0

 The HP OfficeJet Pro 9125e is an all-in-one inkjet printer designed for small and home offices.
 It uses a four-cartridge system (cyan, magenta, yellow, black) and is compatible with HP's 936 ink cartridges.
-Connectivity options include Wi-Fi, USB, and Ethernet, and it can also print directly off a USB flash drive.
-It has an 8.5"x11" flatbed scanner, an automatic feeder with dual-pass duplex scanning capability, and a 250-sheet input tray.
+Connectivity options include Wi-Fi, USB, and Ethernet, and it can also print directly from a USB flash drive.
+It features an 8.5" x 11" flatbed scanner, an automatic feeder with dual-pass duplex scanning capability, and a 250-sheet input tray.
 This model comes with three months of free ink via HP's ink subscription service.

 This model is part of the HP OfficeJet Pro 9120e series of all-in-one printers.
 The other models in the series are regional variants with identical performance and features.
 You can see them in the Differences Between Variants section.